Nebraska Army National Guard: History

-The Nebraska Army National Guard was traces its roots to its territorial militia, which was established on December 23, 1854.
+The Nebraska Army National Guard traces its roots to its territorial militia, which was established on December 23, 1854.
 When it was founded, Nebraska had become a hotspot of unrest and tensions, as its southern neighbor Kansas became embroiled in a civil conflict known as Bleeding Kansas which would later be recognized as the prelude to the American Civil War.
 Although Nebraska itself was spared from the sectarian violence, its own origins began with a dispute between Mormon settlers in Nebraska and the native Sioux inhabitants of the region, which itself began when a cow owned by the Mormons wandered into Sioux territory and was killed.
 The Mormons attempted to attack the Sioux after they denied any wrongdoing, which triggered the Grattan massacre.
 As a result, on Dec.
-23, 1854, then acting Governor Thomas Cuming of Nebraska established the Nebraska Territorial Militia, the predecessor to the Nebraska National Guard.
+23, 1854, then acting governor Thomas Cuming of Nebraska established the Nebraska Territorial Militia, the predecessor to the Nebraska National Guard.
 The Nebraska Territorial Militia fought in its first conflict during the American Civil War, during which it supplied two volunteer militia units.
 However, when Nebraska achieved statehood in 1867, the new state did not bother to formally retain a state militia and instead relied on loosely organized, independent ones until 1881 due to costs and expenses.
 In 1881, the Nebraska Territorial Militia was reorganized into the Nebraska National Guard, and played a role in civil peacekeeping operations, waging conflicts against Native American tribes and being deployed internationally for the first time during the Spanish American War.